 - Guardian.
 Sometimes called a conservator, the guardian cares for their ward.
 How much influence the guardian has over the ward's life depends on the ward's capacity.

-a guardian because they lack the ability to fully care for themself.
+because they lack the ability to fully care for themselves.
 Individuals

 commonly placed in guardianships as wards include:

 - Orphans or children without parents.
-Until the child is old enough to care for themself, the guardian fills a parental role in their life.
+Until the child is old enough to care for themselves, the guardian fills a parental role in their life.